 3. Symptoms are not explained by inflammatory, anatomic, metabolic, or neoplastic processes

 Antroduodenal manometry can assist in making and confirming the diagnosis.
-Antroduodenal manometry involves putting a catheter through the nose into the stomach and small bowel to measure pressure changes.
+Antroduodenal manometry involves putting a

 Questions sent to GARD may be posted here if the information could be helpful to others.
 We remove all identifying information when posting a question to protect your privacy.
 If you do not want your question posted, please let us know.